 - Alphabet game - this can be done sitting quietly with your eyes closed at your desk or when you are out for a walk.
 Simply name an object that starts with each letter of the alphabet.

-- Engaging in favorite activities: music, movies, books, sports, etc.
+- Engaging in favorite activities that nourish you: music, movies, books, sports, etc.

 A Career Transition Checklist

 The following is a sample of 6 areas to help you gain and leverage personal information during a career transition.

 - Finances.
 Is a career transition feasible financially for me?
 Do I need to remain in my current work role/profession while looking for a new career direction?
 Can I be without work for several months, or even up to a year?
 Is it possible to go back to school or to re-train?

 - Stamina.
 Do I have the emotional stamina for a transition?
 Transitions can be exciting, and they can also be demoralizing.
 They can be quick, or they can drag on much longer than we anticipated.
 It is helpful to do this particular “check-in” on a regular basis during a transition.
 How is my energy, motivation, focus and mood today or this week?
 Am I practicing self-care, including taking time away from the transition process?
 How organized, or disorganized, do I feel?
 What do I want to accomplish today or this week?
 How compassionate am I towards myself when I do not accomplish that “to do list” regarding job searches?

 - Support.
 Support is often a key ingredient in navigating a career transition.
 Do you have the support of family, friends, colleagues, mentors, career counselors/coaches?
 Can I reach out for conversation, support, laughter, perspective?